JonathanMa03/bayesproject-MaZhuFeng-FA25/README.md

-# Bayesian Hierarchical Modeling of Tumor Characteristics from SEER Individual-Level Cancer Data
+# Bayesian Hierarchical Modeling and Clustering of Malignant Cancer Diagnoses

 This repository hosts the R Project for **EN.553.632 Bayesian Statistics (Fall 2025)** at Johns Hopkins University.